aprianimmanuel/Machine-Learning-in-Asset-Clustering-and-Allocation/README.md

 ## Introduction
 My name Aprian Immanuel.
 I am here because I want to share how to be a Data Driven Investor.
-You can find me at @aprianimmanuel / immanuelaprian@gmail.com
+You can find me at
+- Twitter/Instagram: @aprianimmanuel
+- Gmail: immanuelaprian@gmail.com
 - Linkedin: https://www.linkedin.com/in/aprianimmanuel
     - Active/Passive Investor and Trader (2017 – now)
     - Material Engineer (2016 – now)